 On Jeff’s site you will find heavily vetted resources that you’ll swear came from a 60-year-old financial advisor, not an 18-year-old kid fresh out of high school.
 He has written an excellent article detailing his personal portfolio allocation and why he has chosen mostly ETFs.
 He also talks about best strategies for young investors with long time horizons, the importance of buying and holding, and how market downturns can be a good thing.

-If you’re a student, or the parent of one, this is the blog for you.
-Miss Money Sensei is a college student using her FIRE expertise specifically to help gen Z as they head off into the world.
-This blog is a pivotal resource for young people to develop a healthy relationship with money in order to prevent bad habits and costly mistakes down the road.
+Gen Z needs FIRE advice, and Miss Money Sensei is sharing her FIRE expertise.
+Her blog is a pivotal resource for young people to develop a healthy relationship with money in order to prevent bad habits and costly mistakes down the road.
 If you cannot read it often, subscribe to her newsletter.

 Her “Money Talks” series is an in depth look at long-term investing strategies and deconstructing common Canadian money habits.
 She’s written a fantastic article on how to navigate the stock market with a particular emphasis on choosing stocks vs ETFs and building dividend income.
 She’s one of the few blogs to discuss building and maintaining a good credit score and how to use credit cards the right way.

-Chrissy’s blog feels like being wrapped in a warm blanket and handed a hot cup of cocoa.
+Chrissy did it!
+She achieved FIRE in October 2021.
+Her blog shared it all.
 Her passion for helping others achieve financial independence is palpable.
-As a stay-at-home mom of two living in one of the most expensive cities in Canada, she brings a fresh and relevant female perspective to an often male dominated space.
+As a stay-at-home mom of two living in one of the most expensive cities in Canada, she still brings a fresh and relevant female perspective to an often male dominated space.

 Chrissy has designed a free Financial Independence course.
 Her site is well organized and broken down into categories such as frugality, parenting, lifestyle, etc. She’s even taken the time to create a glossary of financial terminology to help you understand the more technical terms in finance.
 Chrissy has lovingly created the FIRE family you’ve been looking for.